Jewish center bomb threats: What the callers said

 Maryland: Jewish souls would be destroyed

-The automated bomb threat that came into the Charles E. Smith Jewish Day School in Rockville, Maryland, said Jewish souls would be destroyed, said Laurie Ehrlich, the school’s director of marketing and communications.
+The automated bomb threat that came into the Charles E. Smith Jewish Day School in Rockville, Maryland, said Jewish souls would be destroyed, according to Laurie Ehrlich, the school’s director of marketing and communications.

 Ehrlich said the front-desk receptionist who answered the call managed to get a callback number, which she gave to police.

-The chief marketing officer of another Jewish community center in Maryland said the caller on January 9 sounded like an older woman but the call could have been an automated call.
+The chief marketing officer of another Jewish community center in Maryland said the caller on January 9 sounded like an older woman but it could have been automated.
 The person at the center tried to engage the caller but they didn’t respond and hung up.

 Michigan: ‘There is a bomb in one of the children’s backpacks’